KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - allow single-symbol selection;
 - allow interval selection;
 - persist the selected interval in `Properties.Settings`;
+- persist comparison filter parameters in `Properties.Settings`;
 - load the selected chart through REST;
 - update the selected chart through a dedicated WebSocket;
 - resync the selected chart if candle continuity is broken;
-- expose live similarity-filter parameters on the form;
+- expose live comparison-filter parameters on the form;
+- expose a temporary mode switch for displaying similar instead of dissimilar symbols;
-- re-screen symbols from cache when similarity-filter parameters are changed without reloading market data through REST.
+- re-screen symbols from cache when comparison-filter parameters are changed without reloading market data through REST.

 ## Current architecture